80North/helix-theme/README.md

-# 🎨 Helix Open Source Themes by gokayburuc
+#  Helix Open Source Theme

-This repository contain a theme for the [Helix Editor](https://helix-editor.com), each crafted to provide an editing experience I can tolerate.
+This repository contain a theme for the [Helix Editor](https://helix-editor.com), crafted to provide an editing experience I can tolerate.

 ---

-## 🚀 Usage
+##  Usage

 To use one of these themes in Helix: